Stay Fit and Healthy as a Family

 Physical Activities That You Can Do as a Family

-Here are some activities that you can enjoy with your family while working on your health and fitness.
+Here are some activities you can enjoy with your family while working on your health and fitness.

 • Take a daily walk.